-“Raviv did an amazing job of showing how her eating disorder kept her from being conscious of the underlying issues while in the depths of it, and showing the reader how all of her behaviors, thoughts and feelings were directly related to those issues.”
+“Raviv did an amazing job of showing how her eating disorder kept her unconscious of the underlying issues while in the depths of it, showing readers how her behaviors, thoughts and feelings were directly related to those issues.”

-“Beautifully bold and authentically told Being Ana is the best autobiography I’ve read to date about a young woman’s struggle to find herself and to learn to love the self she finds, as is.”
+“Beautifully bold and authentically told Being Ana is the best autobiography I’ve read about a young woman’s struggle to find herself and to learn to love the self she finds, as is.”

 “Raviv shares her story with genuine honesty, courage, and heart.
 Being Ana gives an in-depth look at the struggle and victory over this horrific disease.
 Raviv is living proof that you can overcome anorexia.”

 From the back cover:

 Shani Raviv is a struggling adolescent living in an eccentric female household in Johannesburg, South Africa.
 At fourteen, influenced by her clique, she gets hooked on dieting.
 Over the next decade, she tries to find self-worth in sex, happiness in drugs and alcohol, comfort in cutting, and above all, salvation in starving.
 A spiritual epiphany one night awakens her to the fearful realization that she has lost her sense of self to anorexia (Ana)—and has to decide whether to surrender and risk losing Ana to go in search of nourishment and her true self in a sober world.

 WINNER of 2011 Next Generation Indie Book Awards in the Memoir category.